robjohnnoble/demonanalysis/README.md

 ### Create a set of plots

-To plot charts of variant allele frequencies and genotype sizes use `plot_all_images`.
+To plot charts of variant allele frequencies and genotype sizes use `plot_all_charts`.
 For normal tissue, you should specify a value for `max_allele_count` so that the axes are appropriately scaled.

 To plot Muller plots and grids use `plot_all_images`.